82phil/ps_devenv/DevEnv/.pcode_python/.pcode/README.md

 New-Code Python
 ```

-This will copy the directories under the module directory `.pcode_python/`
+This will copy the directories under the DevEnv module directory `.pcode_python/`
 over to your current directory and run the build script.

-If multiple versions of Python are found, the script will ask to choose
+If multiple versions of Python are found, the script will provide a selection
-one.
+to choose from.
 A version may also be passed in as an argument.

 ```powershell
 New-Code Python 2.7